Milky stork: Other features

 The milky stork is usually silent during non-breeding.
-At nests, individuals utter a falsetto “fizz” call during the Up-Down display.
+At nests, individuals utter a falsetto "fizz" call during the Up-Down display.
 The young utter a froglike croak when begging for food.

-Especially in captivity in National Zoo of Malaysia, Singapore Zoo and Dusit Zoo, milky storks and painted interbred to produce hybrid offspring.
+Especially in captivity in National Zoo of Malaysia, Singapore Zoo, and Dusit Zoo, milky storks and painted interbreed to produce hybrid offspring.
 These hybrids apparently vary in appearance through different combinations of milky stork and painted stork phenotypes in varying proportions.
 Because these hybrid juveniles are not readily distinguishable from pure-bred juveniles based on morphology, molecular methods have been used to detect possible hybrids.
 Compared to the parent painted stork, the adult hybrid has a pink rather than orange bill and head.
 Adult hybrids may also have some small black spots on the white wing and a subtle pink tinge on the feathers.

-Across all ages in this species, the iris is dark brown; and the legs are pinkish, but appear white due to a covering of the birds’ excreta.
+Across all ages in this species, the iris is dark brown; and the legs are pinkish, but appear white due to a covering of the birds' excreta.